grbtm/grbtm.github.io/_posts/2019-12-29-work-in-progress.markdown

 {% endhighlight %}

-This returns a text document with about 120k articles and headlines, each represented as one string in one line of the text document.
+This returns a text document with about 120k articles, each represented as one string in one line of the text document.

 ### 2. Train doc2vec models

 #### 2.1 Read and preprocess the corpus
-For the reading of the corpus we follow gensim's [documentation][gensim-doc2vec-tutorial] on `doc2vec` and slightly adjust it according to our needs:
+To read the corpus from disk we use a function which uses gensim simple_preprocess method to tokenize the documents.
+For the training data we put the tokenized documents in a `doc2vec` `TaggedDocument` class wrapper to store it along with a tag, while for prediction purposes, we return just tokenized version of a document.
 {% highlight python %}
-import smart_open

-def read_corpus(fname, tokens_only=False, encoding=None):
+def read_corpus(fname, tokens_only=False, encoding=None

-    with smart_open.open(fname, encoding=encoding) as f:
+    with open(fname, encoding=encoding, newline='\n') as f:

         for i, line in enumerate(f):

             tokens = gensim.utils.simple_preprocess(line)

             if tokens_only:
                 yield tokens

             else:
-                # For training data, add tags
                 yield gensim.models.doc2vec.TaggedDocument(tokens, [i])

 # this will read the corpus into memory